 Political Science Major

-This 33-hour major will help you expand your knowledge of American politics, comparative government, international politics, political theory and methods of political analysis.
+Majoring in political science will help you expand your knowledge of American politics, comparative government, international politics, political theory and methods of political analysis.
 Students who major in political science may also choose to follow a program of concentration in policy studies and civic leadership.

 Policy Studies and Civic Leadership